 The CRPNA can only address complaints that fall within its legislated authority as outlined in the Health Professions Act (HPA).
 Before filing a complaint, it is important to ensure that CRPNA is the appropriate organization to address your concerns.

 CRPNA investigates complaints against individual Registered Psychiatric Nurses (RPNs) specifically related to their professional conduct.
 Not all concerns about RPNs require a report to CRPNA, as there are other avenues available for resolution.
+If you would like to discuss the issue or if you are not sure whether you should report the incident to the College, please call us.
+The Complaints Director or Deputy Complaints Director can help you decide if you want to make a formal complaint.

 Steps to Resolve Concerns